10 Advantages of Embolization

 Fibroid embolization stops the blood supply carrying oxygen and nutrients to the fibroid, without a blood supply, fibroids can’t live, grow or reoccur.

 Embolization stops fibroid-related pain and excessive bleeding instantly.
-While it will take a few months for the fibroids to completely shrink, most prominent symptoms associated with fibroid discomfort are gone immediately after the procedure.
-Once fibroids are deprived of a blood supply, they stop growing and starve.
+While it will take a few months for the fibroids to completely shrink, most prominent fibroid symptoms associated with fibroid discomfort are gone immediately after the procedure.
+Once fibroids are deprived of blood supply, they stop growing and starve.
 As they shrink, so will fibroid-related abdomen ‘bloat’.

 So Simple.
 Fibroid embolization shrinks fibroids instead of surgically removing them.
 It involves one tiny incision.
 Nothing is cut or removed from the body.
 The average procedure takes less than 30 minutes.
 Most patients recover in a few days.

 So Safe.
 Embolization is a medical term that refers to the blocking of blood vessels using tiny micro-particles.
 Embolization has been used by surgeons for over 50 years to stop unexpected or uncontrolled bleeding.
 In the early 90’s, a doctor in France noticed when blood vessels in the uterus were embolized to halt bleeding after childbirth or during surgery, fibroids in the embolized area significantly shrank.
+The benefits of embolization are truly limitless.

 The Fibroid Treatment Collective introduced fibroid embolization to America in 1994.
 We have successfully treated over 6,000 patients.